OliverW21/pandoc-http/README.md

 This Fork updates the Node and Pandoc Versions and removes the non Latex Tag.
+It also adds a lot of new functionality like asset support, latex to pdf directly via PDFLateX, and Pandoc filters.

 RESTful HTTP API for Pandoc
 ===========================